build-on-aws/content/tutorials/microsoft-pki-smart-card-authentication-amazon-workspaces/index.md

 * Enter your PIN at the logon page.
 ![Image showing the WorkSpaces Client at the Linux logon page requesting the user to enter their smart card PIN again](./images/39-WorkSpaces-Client-at-the-Linux-logon-page.png)

 * This completes pre-session smart card authentication with Linux WorkSpaces.
+If you receive any errors, refer to the troubleshooting section towards the end of this article.

 ## Troubleshooting